Steinway & Sons: Designer cases

-Examples of limited edition pianos include The Steinway Limited Edition by Karl Lagerfeld created to celebrate the 150th anniversary of the Steinway company in 2003, and the 125th-anniversary grand piano by Count Albrecht von Goertz designed to celebrate the 125th anniversary in 2005 of the founding of the Steinway factory in Hamburg, Germany.
+In 1953 Steinway commissioned industrial designer Walter Dorwin Teague to design a special, limited-production model for the firm’s 100th anniversary.
+This “Centenary Grand,” with tapered, tubular legs, was finished in bleached mahogany highlighted by gold-toned metal accents on the lyre and legs.
+It was then advertised at $3415, while Steinway’s smallest grand piano was listed at $2625.
+Other examples of limited edition pianos have included The Steinway Limited Edition by Karl Lagerfeld created to celebrate the 150th anniversary of the Steinway company in 2003, and the 125th-anniversary grand piano by Count Albrecht von Goertz designed to celebrate the 125th anniversary in 2005 of the founding of the Steinway factory in Hamburg, Germany.

 In 1993, Steinway introduced a new line of specially designed cases, the Steinway Crown Jewel Collection.
 The collection consists of grand and upright pianos in Steinway's regular models, but instead of the traditional black finish the pianos of the Steinway Crown Jewel Collection have veneers of rare woods from around the world.
 The collection includes Macassar ebony, East Indian rosewood, and kewazinga bubinga.